iamsharmajitender/enterprise-agent-fabric/agent-fabric-docs/docs/03-autonomy/index.md

 `autonomy_mode` answers one question: **who picks the next step**.
 Retrieval, memory, tools, and ingress compose around that integer — they are not a fifth mode.

-Gaps versus what Runtime hydrates today: [coverage status](/catalogue/coverage-status).
-Seed examples: [catalogue](/catalogue/).
 How hydrate uses the mode: [autonomy modes](/concepts/executing-a-request/autonomy-modes).
+Seed a route: [author an agent](/guides/author-an-agent).

 | Mode | Page | Who picks the next step |
 | --- | --- | --- |